Airedale serves a diverse population and works hard to ensure that all our services are fair and equally accessible to everyone.

 In April 2015 the NHS launched the Workforce Race Equality Standard (WRES).
 A principal part of this standard indicates that all NHS organisations must publish a set of data which can be compared nationally with other NHS organisations.

 The documents below contain the data for our Trust and an action plan around how Airedale NHS Foundation Trust aims to achieve an inclusive workforce

 The NHS Workforce Disability Equality Standard (WDES) came into force on 1 April 2019 and is a set of specific measures (metrics) that will enable NHS organisations to compare the experiences of disabled and non-disabled staff.
 This information will be used by our trust to develop a local action plan and enable us to demonstrate progress against the indicators of disability equality.

 The WDES is important, because research shows that a motivated, included and valued workforce helps to deliver high quality patient care, increased patient satisfaction and improved patient safety.
 The implementation of the WDES will enable us to better understand the experiences of our disabled staff.

-Our first WDES data and action plan can be found by clicking the documents below.
+Our WDES data and action plan can be found by clicking the documents below.